6 Tested and Effective Strategies for Differentiating in World Language

 4. Provide Stations

+Incorporate station activities into your lesson planning.
 This will take a while to create, but once created, can be used for years.
 Look at the topic or concept you want to teach, for example, describing people.
 Set up four to six stations with different activities.
-Assign students according to level or have them self-assign.
+Assign students according to readiness level or have them self-assign.

 For example, in one station, students can read about famous people.
 In another, they can listen to an audio about famous people, while reading a script.
 In another, they can watch a video describing people.
 In another, they can write a description of a person they know (for higher-level students who are ready to produce.)